Vyral/base-template/_posts/2020-02-27-our-twin-cities-spring-market.md

 title: Our Twin Cities Spring Market
 date: 2020-02-27 21:42:00
 tags:
-excerpt: I’m sharing a quick spring market update for our Twin Cities.
+excerpt: We're sharing a quick spring market update for our Twin Cities.
 enclosure:
 pullquote: This is one of the best times of year to sell your home.
 enclosure_type: video/mp4